 5. Additional Information and Achievements

 This section is where you highlight your most significant extracurricular achievements.
-It should include a robust variety of activities that highlight the unique experiences you wish to convey to the admissions committee.
-Don’t just add any and all MBA extracurriculars – focus on adding high-stake accomplishments that show your focus, ability to apply yourself, strong work ethic, leadership potential, and collaboration skills.
+Don’t just add any and all MBA extracurriculars – focus on adding high-stake accomplishments and a robust variety of activities that show your focus, ability to apply yourself, strong work ethic, leadership potential, and collaboration skills.
 Every point added here should be impressive and unique.
 These entries should also be verifiable and back up the contents of your personal statement, essays, and other components of your application.

 These are some of the key significant achievements and experiences you can highlight in this section: